Loara/HDLNext/DOC.md

        B = `1;

    even if `B` was not declared before `A` declaration because ordering doesn't matter, moreover at the end of execution both `A` and `B` would be at state `1` because here execution is parallel.

-   Remember that in an `impl` block every output port must be assigned exactly once since all the output ports must have a value.

    In a signal expression you can use other signals, input and output ports, constants and operators.
 You can use parenthesis to control ordering of operations.
 Actually the following operations are defined: